President & CEO

 David Miller was Mayor of Toronto from 2003 to 2010 and Chair of the influential C40 Cities Climate Leadership Group from 2008 – 2010.
 Under his leadership, Toronto became widely admired internationally for its environmental leadership, economic strength and social integration.
 He is a leading advocate for the creation of sustainable urban economies, and a strong and forceful champion for the next generation of jobs through sustainability.

-Mr. Miller continues to be associated with a variety of public and private boards, and is the Future of Cities Global Fellow at Polytechnic Institute of New York University (NYU-Poly).
 In his former capacity as Counsel, International Business & Sustainability at Aird & Berlis LLP, he advised companies and international organizations on issues surrounding the creation of sustainable urban economies.

 David Miller is a Harvard trained economist and professionally a lawyer.
 He and his wife, lawyer Jill Arthur, are the parents of two children.